 A Word About Zoom

 This should really be its own article, but seriously, fuck Zoom; we need to talk about this.
 Would you install a mandatory keylogger on your computer imposed by a company?
+No?
 Then why in the hell would you ever install Zoom, a far worse form of malware.
 Zoom records your “private” meetings.
 That means video and audio of you, and everything you’re doing and saying, and outright using and selling that data.
 This is common knowledge and most people in general heard about it in 2020 during the massive uprise in its popularity due to the virus, which came with much more scrutiny of its weak security (Zoom is not end-to-end encrypted) and its even weaker company policies.

 I can understand how a lot of organizations like companies in non-tech industries, schools, churches, etc. continue using the software because they may not know any better, but tech companies who definitely do know better, also continue to force their employees to use this software.
 I’m really not sure how that’s legal to endanger your people’s right to privacy like that, but I’m no lawyer.
 I’m not a fan of this style of communication for all my own reasons anyway, but there are always safer alternatives.